-Consequently a combination of modern "western" science and indigenous knowledge should be brought together within a co-management framework for the successful management of these resources (Johannes, 2002; Gaskell, 2003; Aswani and Weiant, 2004; George et al., 2004; Turnbull, 2004; Middlebrook and Williamson, 2006).
+Consequently a combination of modern "western" science and indigenous knowledge should be brought together within a co-management framework for the successful management of these resources [42-47].
 This can only occur if the resource owners actively involve themselves in the management of their resources.
 Western science also needs to recognise that resource owners have practical and spiritual connections with the resources found within their environment.
 Once this is recognized then this approach will have the added benefit of empowering communities who own the knowledge to be the primary managers and leaders in decisions about their land and sea country.